draft-js-plugins/draft-js-plugins/README.md

 Feel free to copy any of the existing plugins as a starting point.
 Feel free to directly contact @nikgraf in case you need help or open a Github Issue!

-You can also join the development team at #plugin-editor channel in the draftJS Slack.
-Sign up here: [https://draftjs.herokuapp.com/](https://draftjs.herokuapp.com/).

 More documentation is coming soon…

 ## Development